 The Canadian Association of Optometrists recommends the following:

-- Adults aged 40 to 64 years should have an eye examination every 2 years.
+• Adults aged 20 to 64 should have a comprehensive eye exam at least every two years.

 A valid Ontario Health Insurance Plan (OHIP) card covers the cost of an annual eye examination for children and youth aged 0 to 19 years and older adults aged 65 years and over.